docuracy/Locolligo/User-Guide.md

 # User Guide

 ## Key Features
-> This guide is based on the initial configuration set up in the [master repository](https://github.com/docuracy/Locolligo), as outlined [below](./User-Guide.md#configuration).
+> This User Guide is based on the initial configuration set up in the [master repository](https://github.com/docuracy/Locolligo), as outlined [below](./User-Guide.md#configuration).
 If you want to customise the configuration, you will need to 'fork' the repository into your own GitHub account.

 ### Load Example Dataset
 1. Point your browser to https://docuracy.github.io/Locolligo/ (*right-click this link to avoid losing your place in this Guide*).